jfsimon1981/-RDO420-250_relay_digital_output_board/README.md

 Protocol supports multiple devices, orders, read-back and similar to CRC in order to ensure executed commands are valid MCU requests.

+MCU side has to implement the full protocol for sending packets to devices which includes the node address (1 byte), relays+command (2 bytes) and a CRC (1 byte).
+Frames are 4 bytes long.

+MCU doesn't require but can implement the read-back protocol which ensures a device (like relay board) has properly received and processed the request).

 ## Ressources

 LCElectronics portal